James Paris du Plessis

-Du Plessis' bizarre 320-page manuscript is illustrated with hand-coloured drawings by the author himself.
+Du Plessis' bizarre 320-page manuscript is illustrated with his own hand-coloured drawings.
 These include "John Grimes, a Dwarf", "Two Sisters conjoined", "A Woman Seven foot High", "A Woman with a Hog's Face", "A Spotted Negro Prince" and "The Monstrous Tartar".
 The section headed "A Wild Girl found Near Chalons in Champagne" contains the earliest-known report in English of Marie-Angélique Memmie Le Blanc, the famous feral child of 18th-century France.
-Shortly before his death, Du Plessis offered the manuscript and its illustrations to Sir Hans Sloane and they became part of Sloane's foundation collection of the British Museum.
+Shortly before his death, du Plessis offered the manuscript and its illustrations to Sir Hans Sloane and they became part of Sloane's foundational collection of the British Museum.

-According to the novelist Charles Dickens, Du Plessis' fascination with human strangeness and prodigies of all kinds began in his youth when he dug up the body of a stillborn two-headed child, a cousin, in the garden of his family home at Pithiviers in north-central France.
+According to the novelist Charles Dickens, du Plessis' fascination with human strangeness and prodigies of all kinds began in his youth when he dug up the body of a stillborn two-headed child, a cousin, in the garden of his family home at Pithiviers in north-central France.